 If the stone is cut at the incorrect angle, the twinning layers that produce all those amazing colors will be tilted when the stone is viewed from directly above or directly in front.
 What this creates is a stone that looks off-center even though by the math it is perfectly cut.

 It is named after the place in which it was first discovered.
 It was first found on the Isle of Paul, near Nain, Labrador, Canada.
 The brilliant, mind-bending gem was discovered there in 1770 by a Moravian missionary.

-A significant amount of it that feature a gray to black base color and with good labradorescence has been uncovered locations in both Madagascar and Russia.
-Tiny amounts of semi-transparent labradorite with color flash deep on the interior of the crystals have been unearthed in India.
+A significant amount of it that features a gray to the black base color and with good labradorescence has been uncovered locations in both Madagascar and Russia.
+Tiny amounts of semi-transparent labradorite with color flash deep in the interior of the crystals have been unearthed in India.
 However, these are incredibly rare and slightly softer.
 Very few of them are hearty enough to tolerate a jewelry application.

 Occasionally some of the beautiful pieces of this Oregan version feature inclusions of copper that can produce an aventurescent effect when catching the light.
 These most unique specimens are typically called the Oregon Sunstone we referenced above.
 However, the name is sometimes applied liberally to the Indian version and others with an orange, yellow, or coppery tendency.

 It is incredibly versatile when it comes to styling.
 Depending on the base color it can go with just about any color of wardrobe.
 It is also wonderful for both evening and daytime looks.
 Even the most casual outfit can benefit from a great pop labradorite jewelry

 If you are looking specifically for a perfect piece for evening wear, labradorite is a great go-to for the hands.
 Since it represents so many beautiful colors in just one stone, you can wear your choice of stones in necklace, earring, and bracelet and match a lovely labradorite ring with it.